SSDI Administrative Law Judge

 Approval rates

-Comparing a judge's performance to broader benchmarks provides helpful context for your upcoming hearing.
-Judge Edwards maintains a 61% lifetime approval rate, which we evaluate against the latest Baltimore office average of 66% and the national average of 58%.
-These figures are derived from a significant docket of 15,041 lifetime decisions, offering a stable view of her judicial history.
-Please remember that these aggregate rates describe past decisions, not predictions for your individual hearing.
+Comparing a judge's performance to broader benchmarks provides context for your upcoming hearing.
+Judge Edwards holds a lifetime approval rate of 61%, which currently tracks 3 percentage points above the national average of 58% and 2 points above the state average of 59%.
+These figures are derived from a significant volume of 15,041 lifetime decisions.
+Aggregate rates describe past decisions, not predictions for your individual hearing.

 Metric Judge Edwards Baltimore National